AbbasJafariTrax/in-app-webview/README.md

 Web view parameters

 ```
-this.webViewDebugging
+this.webViewDebugging = false
-this.webViewAllowsInlineMediaPlayback
+this.webViewAllowsInlineMediaPlayback = false
-this.webViewGestureNavigationEnabled
+this.webViewGestureNavigationEnabled = false
-this.webViewZoomEnabled
+this.webViewZoomEnabled = true
-this.webViewBGColor
+this.webViewBGColor = Colors.transparent
 ```

 ### Meta